LuisMendez01/And101-project_1-starter/README.md

 - [x] List anything else that you added to improve the app!

-## Video Demo
+## Picture Demo

-Here's a video / GIF that demos all of the app's implemented features:
+Here's a screenshot that demos all of the app's implemented features:

 <img src='./Project_Image.png' />